avelino/awesome-go/README.md

 * [mango](https://github.com/paulbellamy/mango) - Mango is a modular web-application framework for Go, inspired by Rack, and PEP333.
 * [Microservice](https://github.com/claygod/microservice) - The framework for the creation of microservices, written in Golang.
 * [neo](https://github.com/ivpusic/neo) - Neo is minimal and fast Go Web Framework with extremely simple API.
-* [ozzo-routing](https://github.com/go-ozzo/ozzo-routing) - A high-performance HTTP router and Web framework supporting routes with regular expressions.
-Comes with full support for quickly building a RESTful API application.
-* [pat](https://github.com/bmizerany/pat) - Sinatra style pattern muxer for Go’s net/http library, by the author of Sinatra.
 * [ponzu](https://github.com/ponzu-cms/ponzu) - Headless CMS with automatic JSON API.
 Featuring auto HTTPS, HTTP/2 Server Push, and flexible server framework written in Go.
 * [Resoursea](https://github.com/resoursea/api) - A REST framework for quickly writing resource based services.
 * [REST Layer](http://rest-layer.io) - A framework to build REST/GraphQL API on top of databases with mostly configuration over code.